zvenyach-llc/zvenyach.com/content/blog/are-agile-services-severable.md

 On one hand, you can certainly argue that agile software delivery--delivered in sprints or releases--is a severable service because you should have working software at the conclusion of each sprint.
 If you have a team that delivers working software, it's not "wasted."

-On the other, if you are purchasing _outcomes_ and allow the team to define its methodology for delivery, and not just buying a delivery team for a set number of sprints, then you have a nonseverable service.
+On the other hand, if you are purchasing _outcomes_ and allow the team to define its methodology for delivery, and not just buying a delivery team for a set number of sprints, then you have a nonseverable service.

 Some folks focus on contract type when dealing with the analysis of severability.
-They argue that FFP contracts are nonseverable and T&M contracts are.
+They argue that firm-fixed-price contracts are nonseverable and time-and-materials contracts are.
 But this analysis seems to be disfavored by GAO ("After a confusing start, we have determined that the type of contract does not affect the severable versus nonseverable distinction").
 To me, the correct analysis is whether you're buying an outcome or only buying capacity.

 By way of specific example, suppose you have a legacy web application that needs replacing.
 If you structure your contract as a "modernization" initiative separate from the underlying application, and you hire a team that delivers incrementally using agile methodologies, then you've got a severable service.
 On the other hand, if you focus on the value of decommissioning the legacy application, and identify objectives around users actually, ya know, _using_ the modernized application, then it's a nonseverable service because half the code doesn't meet your objectives.
 You've still got a legacy web application.